Hubert Lyautey

-Louis Hubert Gonzalve Lyautey (Note: /fr/) (17 November 1854 – 27 July 1934) was a French Army general and colonial administrator.
+Louis Hubert Gonzalve Lyautey (Note: /fr/.)
+(17 November 1854 – 27 July 1934) was a French Army general and colonial administrator.
+After serving in Indochina and Madagascar, he was appointed the first French Resident-General in Morocco from 1912 to 1925.
+In this capacity, he oversaw modernisation works in the newly-established protectorate, including in agriculture, infrastructure, urbanism, and medicine.
+In early 1917, he concurrently briefly served as Minister of War amid World War I. In 1921, he was made a Marshal of France.

-After serving in Indochina and Madagascar, he became the first French Resident-General in Morocco from 1912 to 1925.
-In early 1917, he served briefly as Minister of War.
-From 1921, he was a Marshal of France.
-He was dubbed the French empire builder and in 1931 made the cover of Time.
-Lyautey was also the first one to use the term "hearts and minds" as part of his strategy to counter the Black Flags rebellion during the Tonkin campaign in 1885.
+Lyautey was dubbed the "French empire builder" and in 1931 made the cover of Time.
+He was also the first one to use the term "hearts and minds" as part of his strategy to counter the Black Flags rebellion during the Tonkin campaign in 1885.
+In 1912 he was elected to the Académie Française.

 Early life

 Lyautey was born in Nancy, the capital of Lorraine.
-His father was a prosperous engineer and his grandfather a highly-decorated Napoleonic general.
+His father was a prosperous engineer and his grandfather a highly decorated Napoleonic general.
 His mother was a Norman aristocrat, and Lyautey inherited many of her assumptions: monarchism, patriotism, Catholicism and the belief in the moral and political importance of the elite.
 He attended lycée in Dijon, where he recalled he was fascinated with René Descartes' Discours de la Methode.

 In 1873, he entered the French military academy of Saint-Cyr.
 He attended the army training school in early 1876 and in December 1877 was made a lieutenant.
 After graduating from Saint-Cyr, two months of holiday in Algeria in 1878 left him impressed by the Maghreb and by Islam.
 He served in the cavalry and was to make his career serving in the colonies, not in a more prestigious assignment in metropolitan France.
 In 1880, he was posted to Algiers and then campaigned in southern Algeria.
 In 1884, to his disappointment, he was recalled to France.